Jose W. Diokno: Imprisonment and organized coalitions

 On September 23, 1972, Diokno's second term as senator was officially cut short when Marcos announced martial law on television at 7:17 p.m.

-At 1:00 a.m. before the announcement, Diokno was arrested by the dictatorship.
+At 1:00 a.m. before the announcement, Diokno was arrested by the Marcos dictatorial regime.
 After cutting communication lines in multiple neighborhoods, including Diokno's home, six carloads carrying forty armed soldiers visited Diokno at his home at 12 Margarita Street, Magallanes Village, Makati to "invite" him for questioning.
 He changed from his pajamas and was sent to Camp Crame.
 They had no warrant.
 After Diokno was brought to Camp Crame, he was transferred to Fort Bonifacio, where he was detained along with other opposition members such as Aquino and Chino Roces, the founder and head of The Manila Times, the leading newspaper at the time.
-The military's Defense Minister Enrile offered a security detail to Diokno "to protect (him) from Communist assassins", to which Diokno laughed and responded that he really needed protection from the military.
+The military's Defense Minister Enrile offered a security detail to Diokno "to protect (him) from Communist assassins," to which Diokno laughed and responded that he really needed protection from the military.